This page will be updated as more faculty members are

 When Tara isn’t reading for pleasure, writing, critiquing manuscripts for her CPs, or interning; she is a full-time recruiter and part-time student trying to get her Bachelors in English.
 She is happily married with four fur-babies in Portland, Oregon.

-Rachel Beck is a literary agent with Holloway Literary.
+Rachel Beck is a literary agent with Liza Dawson Associates.

 Jill Marr is an agent at the Sandra Dijkstra Literary Agency.